Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 > While village witches might know how to heal the sick, pray for rain, tell the fortune, they don't necessarily always get an definite response from the spirits.
 Legendary wizards of old epics who said to command weather and call forth disasters are incredibly rare, as it requires impeccable training and divine favor to commune with Great Spirits at a level that could result in such transformative magical effect.
 > <p style="align-content:center;font-weight:700;margin-top:2em">What Does This Mean For Me?</p>
 >
 > Mechanically, this means a few spells might not be legal or seen as incredibly Rare or Unique in this campaign.
-You can find out more information about magic options and their rarity in the chapter of [[00 Player Guide/Character Creation#Magic & Faith\|Creating Character: Magic & Faith]].
+You can find out more information about magic options and their rarity in the chapter of [[00 Player Guide/Character Creation#Magic & Faith\|Character Creation#Magic & Faith]].
 However, most spells are still available to PCs as you continue to discover the secrets of Spirit Magic.
 >
 > It also means that the high-rank spellcasting would be less likely to be available among the NPCs, since they were not taught as commonly to just any magic student.
 For example, in a level 14 settlement like Azulihrun, you would only find spellcasting services up to 4th-rank spells (as supposed to 7th-rank spells according to PF2 RAW).
 > ^faq-high-magic